AnthonyByansi/NLP-News-Summarization/README.md

 * Choose the length of the summary you want to generate.
 * Click the "Summarize" button to generate the summary.
 * The summary will be displayed on the screen.

+Alternatively, you can use the RESTful API to access the summarization functionality programmatically.
+Simply send a POST request to the API endpoint with the following parameters: